pivotal-cf/docs-phd-ds/service_plans.md

                     <tbody>
                         <tr>
                             <td>Maximum Number of Instances </td>
-                            <td>(Required) Limits the number of instances that Pivotal CF users can create.
+                            <td>(Required) Limits the number of instances that PCF users can create.
 Use this field to ensure that the Pivotal HD Service Broker does not oversubscribe the underlying IaaS resources. </td>
                             <td>Integer<ul>
                                     <li>Minimum: 1</li>
                                 </ul></td>
                         </tr>
                         <tr>
                             <td> Number of Pre-Created Instances</td>
-                            <td>(Required) The Pivotal HD Service Broker pre-creates a pool of Service Instances to allocate to Pivotal CF users on-demand.
+                            <td>(Required) The Pivotal HD Service Broker pre-creates a pool of Service Instances to allocate to PCF users on-demand.
 This field defines how many Service Plan instances the Pivotal HD Service Broker pre-creates.<p
                                     dir="ltr"
-                                    style="line-height:1;margin-top:0pt;margin-bottom:0pt;">When a Service Instance is allocated to a Pivotal CF user, the Service Broker back-fills the pool.</p><p dir="ltr"
+                                    style="line-height:1;margin-top:0pt;margin-bottom:0pt;">When a Service Instance is allocated to a PCF user, the Service Broker back-fills the pool.</p><p dir="ltr"
-                                    style="line-height:1;margin-top:0pt;margin-bottom:0pt;">If all Service Instances are allocated and the Service Broker has not finished deploying a new one to the pool, Pivotal CF users will temporarily be unable to create a new Service Instance.</p><p dir="ltr"
+                                    style="line-height:1;margin-top:0pt;margin-bottom:0pt;">If all Service Instances are allocated and the Service Broker has not finished deploying a new one to the pool, PCF users will temporarily be unable to create a new Service Instance.</p><p dir="ltr"
                                     style="line-height:1;margin-top:0pt;margin-bottom:0pt;">The more instances that are pre-created, the more concurrent requests the Service Broker can satisfy.</p><p dir="ltr"